Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 From Visibility to Action

 For years, the industry has invested heavily in visibility.
-Control towers, dashboards, and analytics platforms have provided unprecedented insight into logistics operations.
+Control towers, dashboards, and analytics platforms have provided unprecedented insight into logistics operations—including Enhanced Retail Logistics Visibility that illuminates bottlenecks and performance gaps.

 But visibility alone does not solve problems.